aws-amplify/docs/android/storage.md

 When the network becomes offline, the in-progress transfers that are in scope of the application will be paused.
 When network comes back online, the transfers that are paused will be resumed.

 If you expect your app to perform long-running transfers in the background, initiate the transfers from a background service.
-For a recommended way to use a service to initate the transfer, see a [Transfer Utility sample application](https://github.com/awslabs/aws-sdk-android-samples/tree/master/S3TransferUtilitySample).
+For a recommended way to use a service to initiate the transfer, see a [Transfer Utility sample application](https://github.com/awslabs/aws-sdk-android-samples/tree/master/S3TransferUtilitySample).

 ### Advanced Transfer Methods